MicrosoftEdge/DevTools/explainers/MultiViewport/explainer.md

 ## Hypotheses

 - We believe that using DeviceMode with multiple viewports will increase efficiency in DevTools customers.
 Additionally, it will increase user engagement either in session length or number of sessions.
-Web Developers can be more efficient using DeviceMode if they can view their web pages in multiple screen sizes, dimensions, and device forms side-by-side in DevTools.
+Web Developers can be more efficient using DeviceMode if they can view their web pages in multiple screen sizes, dimensions, and device forms side-by-side in DevTools while they make changes as this avoids having to manually resize the viewport.
 - The current single viewport device mode has valuable screen real estate that is being underutilized and we think that we can bring in new functionality by adding multiple viewports without negatively changing the experience and functionality today.
 As of right now, multiple viewports are available but only when using extensions or multiple tools.
 Adding multiple viewports directly into DevTools will streamline the user experience.

 ## Experimentation